shykes/x/gpt/knowledge/dagger-manual.md

     ## Sandbox

-    The dagger shell provides you with an ephemeral sandbox that is initially empty, but can be filled with any number of containers and    artifacts.
+    Dagger provides you with an ephemeral sandbox that is initially empty, but can be filled with any number of containers and artifacts.
 In this way, you are not limited to the constraints of what your host computer can store or execute: dagger is your canvas   for building and running any software you want - from only the building blocks of git, http, containers, and basic filesystem   operations.
 Think carefully about this paradigm, as it is the key to dagger's power.

     ## Host access